Banking Checking Accounts

 Visit Wealthfront | Read our Wealthfront Cash Account review.

-How to choose the best bank for seniors
+How to choose the best bank as a senior or retiree

 Of course, you can't group all seniors together, but there are some factors that come into play when reaching a milestone age like 55 or 65.
 Answering the questions below can help inform your decision-making:

 • What fees does it charge?
 Look at monthly service or maintenance fees and other possible costs, including overdraft fees, foreign transaction fees, and reimbursement for ATM fees.
-The less fees you pay, the better.
+Many savings and checking accounts created specifically for seniors will waive monthly maintenance fees and possible other fees for people over a certain age, such as 65.
+The fewer fees you pay, the better.

 • Does the bank offer any special senior discounts or perks?
 Some banks may waive fees for people over a certain age.

-• Are there local branches?
+• Are there local branches near you?
 If you need access to a safe deposit box or want in-person customer service, consider a bank with a significant physical presence where you live.

 • Will you earn interest?
 Find out the APYs you'd earn on the checking and savings accounts you want to open and ensure the rates you get align with competitors' offerings.